 Missouri State University welcomes and encourages the enrollment of qualified homeschooled students.
 We recognize the commitment that homeschooled students and their families make in completing their high school education.
 Missouri State University counts many graduates of home school programs among its current students and alumni.

 Students are recommended to apply for admission eight to twelve months in advance of the semester they plan to begin.
 We encourage students to use the online application available at www.missouristate.edu/apply.
-Paper applications are also available from the Office of Admissions and can be downloaded.
+Paper applications are also available.

 General scholarship policies apply to scholarships offered to homeschooled students.
 For example, students entering in the fall semester must apply for admission by no later than March 1 and those entering in the spring semester must apply by October 1.
 Students must enter Missouri State within the calendar year they receive their high school diplomas.